-Helen accepts instructions from claimants and defendants across all of 12KBW’s core areas.
+Helen has developed extensive experience in both oral and written advocacy, accepting instructions from claimants and defendants across all of 12KBW’s core areas in multi- and fast-track trials.
 Helen has particular experience in personal injury, industrial disease, and clinical negligence.
-She regularly appears in trials, CCMCs, approval hearings and applications and has experience of inquests.
-She is happy to accept instructions on a CFA basis.
+She regularly appears in trials, CCMCs, approval hearings and applications and has experience of inquests and appeals.
+She has experience of JSMs, both as junior and sole counsel.
+Helen is happy to accept instructions on a CFA basis.

 Away from 12KBW Helen enjoys wine tasting, cycling, and travelling.

 Helen acts in both fast-track and multi-track cases in all areas of personal injury law, including employers’ liability, public liability, occupiers’ liability and road traffic cases.